Analytic test configurations and geodesic rays: Filtrations associated to algebraic test configurations

 \section{Filtrations associated to algebraic test configurations}

-We recall briefly Donaldson's definition of a test configurations \cite{Donaldson2,Donaldson}.
-In order to not confuse them with the our analytic test configurations, we will in this article refer to them as algebraic test configuration.
+We recall briefly Donaldson's definition of a test configuration \cite{Donaldson2,Donaldson}.
+In order to not confuse them with the our analytic test configurations, we will in this article refer to them as algebraic test configurations.

-\begin{definition} An \emph{algebraic test configuration} $\mathcal{T}$ for an ample line bundle $L$ over $X$ consists of: \begin{enumerate} \item[(i)] a scheme $\mathcal{X}$ with a $\mathbb{C}^{\times}$-action $\rho,$ \item[(ii)] a $\mathbb{C}^{\times}$-equivariant line bundle $\mathcal{L}$ over $\mathcal{X},$ \item[(iii)] and a flat $\mathbb{C}^{\times}$-equivariant projection $\pi: \mathcal{X} \to \mathbb{C}$ where $\mathbb{C}^{\times}$ acts on $\mathbb{C}$ by multiplication, such that $\mathcal{L}$ is relatively ample, and such that if we denote by $X_1:=\pi^{-1}(1)$, then $\mathcal{L}_{|X_1} \to X_1$ is isomorphic to $rL \to X$ for some $r>0.$ \end{enumerate} \end{definition}
+\begin{definition} An \emph{algebraic test configuration} $\mathcal{T}$ for an ample line bundle $L$ over $X$ consists of: \begin{enumerate} \item[(i)] a scheme $\mathcal{X}$ with a $\mathbb{C}^{\times}$-action $\rho,$ \item[(ii)] a $\mathbb{C}^{\times}$-equivariant line bundle $\mathcal{L}$ over $\mathcal{X},$ \item[(iii)] and a flat $\mathbb{C}^{\times}$-equivariant projection $\pi: \mathcal{X} \to \mathbb{C}$ where $\mathbb{C}^{\times}$ acts on $\mathbb{C}$ by multiplication, such that $\mathcal{L}$ is relatively ample, and such that if we denote by $X_1:=\pi^{-1}(1)$, then $\mathcal{L}_{|X_1} \to X_1$ is isomorphic to $rL \to X$ for some $r>0$. \end{enumerate} \end{definition}

 By rescaling we can without loss of generality assume that $r=1$ in the definition.
 An algebraic test configuration is called a \emph{product test configuration} if there is a $\mathbb{C}^{\times}$-action $\rho'$ on $L \to X$ such that $\mathcal{L}=L\times \mathbb{C}$ with $\rho$ acting on $L$ by $\rho'$ and on $\mathbb{C}$ by multiplication.
 An algebraic test configuration is called \emph{trivial} if it is a product test configuration with the action $\rho'$ being the trivial $\mathbb{C}^{\times}$-action.